Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 - Understand biological and neurological aspects of mental health

-- Offer cognitive behavioural therapy (CBT), Dialectical therapy, family therapy, even child therapy and other forms of therapy
+- Offer cognitive behavioural therapy (CBT), Dialectical therapy, family therapy, even child therapy and other forms of therapies

 - Help with issues like trauma, relationship stress, anxiety, self-esteem, and more